Aghathiyaa: Development

 In mid-May 2020, lyricist-turned-director Pa.
 Vijay announced his third directorial venture titled Methavi with Jiiva, Arjun Sarja, Raashii Khanna in the lead roles.
 The film was said to be of horror thriller genre and bankrolled by S. Raja of Makkal Arasan Pictures.
 Although, Pa.
 Vijay had worked with Yuvan Shankar Raja, Methavi marked the maiden collaboration of Pa.
 Vijay with Yuvan Shankar Raja in the former's direction.
 But the project got delayed due to the COVID-19 pandemic and the death a Russian girl playing a crucial role.
 In late-March 2023, it was announced that Vels Film International have taken up the project and are planning to release, but was eventually shelved.

 In late-March 2023, director Pa.
 Vijay confirmed that he is associating again, thereby retaining most of the cast and crew for a new untitled period drama film.
 On 7 October 2024, Vels Film International through a first look poster, revealed the titled of the film Aghathiyaa starring Jiiva and Raashii Khanna in the lead roles alongside, Arjun Sarja and Edward Sonnenblick in prominent roles alongside Yogi Babu, VTV Ganesh, Redin Kingsley and others in supporting roles.

 The film is produced by Ishari K. Ganesh under his Vels Film International banner and co-produced by Aneesh Arjun Dev under Wam India.
 The film has music composed by Yuvan Shankar Raja, cinematography handled by Deepak Kumar Padhy, editing by San Lokesh, stunt choreography by K Ganesh and dance choreography by Sridhar.

 Filming

 Principal photography was planned to be shot on a set in Ramoji Film City, in Hyderabad and some portions in Ooty and Kodaikanal.

 Music

 The soundtrack and background is scored by Yuvan Shankar Raja.
 The first single, titled "Kaatrin Viral" was released on 5 January 2025.
-The second single in Tamil "En Iniya Pon Nilave" originally from Balu Mahendra's Moodu Pani (1980) composed by Ilaiyaraaja and sung by K. J. Yesudas was remixed into a duet and released on 10 January 2025; however, it does not appear in the final cut.
+The second single in Tamil "En Iniya Pon Nilave" originally from Balu Mahendra's Moodu Pani (1980) composed by Ilaiyaraaja and sung by K. J. Yesudas was remixed into a duet and released on 10 January 2025; however, it does not appear in the final cut of the film.
 The third single "Semmannu Dhaane" released on 24 January 2025.